iainelder/aws-root-account-creator/README.md

 # Automatic creation of AWS root account

 Note: Captcha detection appears to be broken for now.
-See[isse #3](https://github.com/iainelder/aws-root-account-creator/issues/3).
+See [issue #3](https://github.com/iainelder/aws-root-account-creator/issues/3).

 Creates a new AWS root account and saves the credentials locally.